Policy and Procedures Regarding University Vehicles

 Vehicles are not to be kept overnight or over the weekend unless so reserved.
 They should be returned as soon as the trip has been completed so they can be made available as soon as possible to others wishing to use them.

-The training is required annually for student drivers and every three years for employees.
+The training is required annually for student drivers and on a three year rotation for employees.

 A person’s driving record will be checked through the applicable state’s motor vehicle department.
 This “check” is facilitated by the administrative assistant in the Finance Office and communicated to Plant Services.
 This may result in a driver’s removal from the approved drivers list if the University is notified of violations as specified in section IV of this document.